Privacy Policy

 13. Children's privacy

-Our services are intended for use by businesses and adults aged 18 or older.
-We don't knowingly collect personal information from children under 18.
-If you believe a child has provided us with personal information, please contact us so we can delete it.
+Our services are intended for use by businesses and individuals with the legal capacity to enter into a binding contract.
+If you believe someone without that capacity has provided us with personal information, please contact us so we can delete it.

 14. Lead data on delivered websites